enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 How to Configure
 ----------------
-**Some settings are hard-coded inside Enzo, you can customize it to your own needs.**
+**Some settings are hard-coded inside Enzo, we can customize it to our own needs.**

 General
 ^^^^^^^